Vertebral artery dissection

 Treatment and prognosis

 Both treatment and prognosis are strongly affected by whether or not the dissection extends into the intracranial compartment.
-If the latter is true, then there is a high rate of subarachnoid haemorrhage, usually with a disastrous outcome.
+If the latter is true, then there is a high rate of subarachnoid hemorrhage, usually with a disastrous outcome.

 Factors predicting outcome include: